RODA/DialogCreator/DialogCreator.md

   - Event: 'click'

 - Slider
-  - Dragging is supported in Preview.
-To react to changes, listen on the wrapper or the handle's mouseup.
+  - Dragging is supported in Preview, and sliders react to changes.

 Practical patterns